Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: Dataset

 We begin by gathering the full list of mental disorder names from the \href{https://www.icd10data.com/ICD10CM/Codes/F01-F99} {International Classification of Diseases, 10th Revision (ICD-10)} \cite{icd10MentalDisorders}, constrained within the \textit{Mental, Behavioral and Neurodevelopmental} disorders code range (\textit{F01 – F99}).
 We augment the list by including disorder terms provided on the Wikipedia page on \href{https://en.wikipedia.org/wiki/List_of_mental_disorders}{List of Mental Disorders} \cite{wikiMentalDisorders}.
 To account for generic terminology and colloquial references, we supplement further by adding a handful of terms like `mental illness', `anxiety' and `depression'.
 The complete lexicon of mental disorders is provided in Appendix \ref{app:lexicon}.

-To match victim entities in \texttt{RabbitHole} with this lexicon, we perform a substring search over \texttt{VictimSet} names, filtering entities that contain a lexicon term (e.g. the entity ``people with anxiety disorders" is matched as it is composed from the term ``anxiety").
+To match victim entities in \texttt{TRH} dataset with this lexicon, we perform a substring search over \texttt{VictimSet} names, filtering entities that contain a lexicon term (e.g. the entity ``people with anxiety disorders" is matched as it is composed from the term ``anxiety").
 We improve precision by manually reviewing candidates for false positives, removing cases that were mistakenly matched (e.g. ``mental health professionals").
-The final \texttt{MHSet} captures a broad range of mental health disorder entities that were attacked by the Rabbit Hole framework.
+The final \texttt{MHSet} captures a broad range of mental health disorder entities that were attacked by the \texttt{TRH} framework.